-ACC 211-212 Principles of Accounting I & II

-ADJ 100 Survey of Criminal Justice

-BIO 151-152 Human Gross Anatomy I-II

-BUS 224 - Business Statistics

-BUS 240 - Introduction to Business Law

-CSC 221 Introduction to Problem Solving and Programming

-CSC 222 Object Oriented Programming

-CSC 223 Data Structures and Analysis of Algorithms CST 100 Principles of Public Speaking

-ITE 140 - Spreadsheeting for Business

-Note: Students may petition the division dean to count a class not listed above as a transfer elective.
+ACC 211-212 Principles of Accounting I & II ADJ 100 Survey of Criminal Justice BIO 151-152 Human Gross Anatomy I-II BUS 100 Introduction to Business BUS 200 Principles of Management BUS 224 - Business Statistics BUS 240 - Introduction to Business Law BUS 274 Entrepreneurship CSC 221 Introduction to Problem Solving and Programming CSC 222 Object Oriented Programming CSC 223 Data Structures and Analysis of Algorithms CST 100 Principles of Public Speaking ITE 140 - Spreadsheeting for Business MKT 201 Introduction to Marketing Note: Students may petition the division dean to count a class not listed above as a transfer elective.
 They must provide evidence that the class is accepted at the institution to which they plan to transfer.

+STATE COUNCIL OF HIGHER EDUCATION FOR VIRGINIA